-This article is meant to be an honest overview of both good and bad that comes with headless commerce.
+This article is meant to be an honest overview of both the good and bad that come with headless commerce.
 Having a clear understanding of headless architecture’s impact on your business will help you to decide 1) whether this approach is the right fit for you and 2) what processes and systems need to be in place to maximize the ROI of your journey into headless commerce.

 Benefits of Headless Commerce

 The main reason companies like Amazon, Netflix, Net-a-Porter, Best Buy and many others have chosen to invest in headless architecture is the beautiful and consistent user experience it helps them to deliver.
-A continuous growth of customer expectations made UX a clear focus for retailers in 2017, with 43% of them listing delivery of a seamless customer brand experience among top three priorities according to Boston Retail Group).
-Furthermore, retailers are now required to do more than just meet current customer expectations, they need to anticipate what those customers might want tomorrow, next month, or even next year.
+A continuous growth of customer expectations made UX a clear focus for retailers in 2017, with 43% of them listing delivery of a seamless customer brand experience among the top three priorities, according to Boston Retail Group).
+Furthermore, retailers are now required to do more than just meet current customer expectations; they need to anticipate what those customers might want tomorrow, next month, or even next year.
 In fact, 50% of consumers are likely to switch brands if a company doesn’t anticipate their needs (NRF’s 2018 Retail Trends Report).
 Headless commerce’s rich capabilities can help retailers gain a competitive advantage through delivering a superior UX regardless of UI or geographic location while also enjoying many other benefits of this approach.

 Faster Turn Around for Front-End & Flow Changes

 Now that changes to the front-end don’t affect back-end systems and vice versa, plus the ability to reuse APIs and assets, the testing scope is contained to individual components of your commerce architecture.
 As such, platform upgrades, performance fixes and the addition of new features and functionalities take less time and resources.
-In traditional commerce architecture updates can be deployed every few weeks; headless architecture allows you to reduce that time to days or even hours (and seconds in the case of Amazon).
+In traditional commerce architecture, updates can be deployed every few weeks; headless architecture allows you to reduce that time to days or even hours (and seconds in the case of Amazon).

 Lower Development Costs